sk8997/LoanBot/README.md

 ## Configuring sensitivity

 This model determines the most suitable interest rate by maximizing the expected gain, given by the expression $((1 - r) \beta + \alpha) - r \alpha$.
 Here, $r$ denotes the weighted probability of default, $\beta$ represents the interest rate, and $\alpha$ is the loan amount.
 The model ensures that $\beta \geq \frac{\alpha r}{1 - r}$.
 The individual probability of default $r$ is weighted with the average probability of default to account for the model's oversensitivity to $r$.
 The `interest_normalization parameter` in the `config.txt` file, which takes a value in the range of `(0, 1)`, determines the model's sensitivity and the ceiling for the interest rate value.
 A higher normalization rate leads to a less sensitive model.
 Please refer to the figure below to compare the impact of normalization on interest rates.
+Also note that selecting an appropriate weight normalization is a significant financial undertaking that falls squarely on the shoulders of institutions.
+Opting for an overly conservative normalization may yield excessively high interest rates, potentially leading to reduced borrowing and an elevated likelihood of default on larger loan sums.
+Conversely, selecting a normalization value that is too liberal may result in negligible interest rates and diminished financial returns.
+Herein, you shall find the output of a simulation conducted under various normalization values, premised on certain client behavior assumptions, while default risk was derived from the Gamma K = 2, Mean = 0.07 distribution.